 She is a three-time fellow of The MacDowell Colony and has also been in residence at The Ragdale Foundation, Centrum, and The National Park Service.
 Her visual work has been shown at The Dallas Museum of Art, The McKinney Avenue Contemporary, Three Arts Club of Chicago, and The Museum of American Jazz.

 She lives and works in the Pacific Northwest where she produces and curates events for Atlas Obscura.
 For more info, visit www.shinyupai.com.

-We will be presenting a retrospective of Shin Yu’s intimate book arts and wide-ranging public poetry projects in the late spring of 2019.
+We will be presenting a retrospective of Shin Yu’s intimate book arts and wide-ranging public poetry projects, Ensō, in spring of 2020.
 A consummate collaborator, deeply involved with the environment around her, we are greatly honored to showcase in one sumptuous volume, with an audio download component, this work by a strikingly original Seattle poet.

 Read more about her work, here: “Redmond’s Laureate Has Been Projecting Poems Onto Giant Buildings, Printing Them on Leaves, and Embroidering Them Into Fabric” THE STRANGER